 When you’re trading thousands of stocks simultaneously, trying to capture minimal changes, it requires you to look at hundreds of thousands of things simultaneously.
 It requires you to trade a little bit of each stock without falling into common mental traps.
 This can be overwhelming and too complex for the human brain.
 That is where algorithms can come in handy.

 Algorithms tend to see the market from a machine’s point of view.
 Rather than focus on the behaviour of individual stocks.
 For instance, many prop-trading algorithms look at the market as a vast weather system, with trends and movements that can be predicted and capitalized upon.
 These patterns may not be visible to humans, but computers, with their ability to analyze massive amounts of data at lightning speed, can sense them.

 A look into the future

-Right now, large sums are being invested in automation intelligence and machine learning including algo-trading platforms.
-As an overall market, algorithms are here to stay; especially if you look globally, there is an increasing use of algorithms across the European equity markets.
+Right now, large sums are being invested in automation intelligence and machine learning, including algo-trading platforms.
+As an overall market, algorithms are here to stay; especially if you look globally, there is increasing use of algorithms across the European equity markets.

 The future is bright and exponential growth in expected for algorithmic trading systems.
 In the past two decades, only large banks and large trading firms used algorithmic trading.
 Nowadays, retailers have also jumped onto the bandwagon of algorithmic trading and witnessed significant growth.
 A huge rise in algorithmic trading is expected as more and more retailers continue to learn the nuances of algorithmic trading and understand their advantages: the ability to process a large amount of information while overcoming the limited and often biased capacities of our brains.
 It’s time to think SMART – see Alpha Equivalence Bot performance.[/vc_column_text][/vc_column][/vc_row]